rulingAnts/flet/README.md

 ## 🤝 Contributing

 We welcome contributions from other developers and field linguists!
 If you have a bug fix, feature suggestion, or a new tool that fits the scope of LFET, please open an Issue or submit a Pull Request.
+The same is true for any and all of these tools, even the ones with incomplete (or not-yet-existent) repositories.

 ***